Exclusive: Rockwell to win EU approval for B/E Aero takeover - sources

 Pricing pressures from Boeing and Airbus are seen as one factor which triggered the deal.
 The merged company has forecast cost savings of about US$160 million due to greater buying power with suppliers and combined information technology systems.

-The Rockwell deal has also renewed speculation of more tie-ups in the sector, among them a possible interest in French peer Zodiac Aerospace from France's Safran and U.S. group United Technologies .
+The Rockwell deal has also renewed speculation of more tie-ups in the sector.
+French aero engine maker Safran launched a US$9 billion takeover bid in January for seats maker Zodiac Aerospace to create the world's third-largest aerospace supplier.

 (Reporting by Foo Yun Chee; Editing by Susan Fenton)